conduktor/conduktor-docs/src/pages/changelog/Cli-0.1.0.md

 - Support for proxy auth using certificate and key
 - Support `ignore` untrusted certificates environment variable
 - Configurable environment variables

+For more release details refer to [the GH release](https://github.com/conduktor/ctl/releases/tag/v0.1.0)